ngerritsen/wecodetheweb-hexo/source/_posts/improving-code-quality-using-eslint.md

 }
 ```

-## Of the shelf configurations
+## Off the shelf configurations

-I can imagine you don't want to check out _all_ the rules that ESLint has to offer, but just want a 'good' config.
+I can imagine you don't want to check out _all_ the rules that ESLint has to offer for yourself, but just want a 'good' config.
 There are some pre-defined configs out there that you can use.
 I also created one called [eslint-config-ngerritsen](https://www.npmjs.com/package/eslint-config-ngerritsen).
 You can use it as follows:

 ```bash
 npm install eslint-config-ngerritsen -g